- Critical illness insurance and cancer insurance are both designed to supplement your existing medical insurance

-If you have been diagnosed with cancer you may not be able to get a cancer specific insurance policy.
+If you have been diagnosed with cancer you may not be able to get a cancer-specific insurance policy.
 But, you should still be able to qualify for some type of medical insurance.

 Critical illness insurance vs. cancer insurance: Which could be better for you?

-Critical illness insurance does cover some types of cancer so if you have a predisposition for a type of cancer that is covered under a critical illness insurance plan, then buying critical illness insurance is a probably a good idea.
-Choosing critical illness insurance over cancer specific insurance will give you some leeway and you will be protected even if you are diagnosed with something other than cancer.
+Critical illness insurance does cover some types of cancer so if you have a predisposition for a type of cancer that is covered under a critical illness insurance plan, then buying critical illness insurance is probably a good idea.
+Choosing critical illness insurance over cancer-specific insurance will give you some leeway and you will be protected even if you are diagnosed with something other than cancer.

 However, critical illness insurance doesn’t cover all types of cancer, especially cancers that might be treatable.
 Critical illness insurance only covers a particular set of cancers that are severe or terminal.
-So if you have a family history of a cancer that is highly treatable, like skin cancer, a cancer insurance policy might be a better choice because that will help you cover your living expenses if you or your child is diagnosed with a type of cancer that can be treated but will still interfere with your ability to take care of your family and pay for your own living expenses.
+So if you have a family history of cancer that is highly treatable, like skin cancer, a cancer insurance policy might be a better choice because that will help you cover your living expenses if you or your child is diagnosed with a type of cancer that can be treated but will still interfere with your ability to take care of your family and pay for your own living expenses.